 2. Service your boiler: don’t wait until the first frost of the winter season to discover there is something wrong with your central heating.
 Book a service before the temperature really drops and also request a pipe and radiator health check at the same time.

 3. Clear the gutters: fallen leaves and other debris will quickly accumulate in gutters during autumn.
 It’s this matter that can quickly block a downpipe, causing real damage and flooding if there’s heavy or prolonged rain.

 4. Check insulation: there are a number of places where insulation is essential.
 Good loft insulation will help retain heat and keep energy bills under control, while insulation around pipes can stop them from freezing and bursting in sub-zero temperatures.
 Don't forget to insulate any water tanks and cisterns, and protect any outside taps too.

 5. Prepare a stand-by kit: power cuts are often a by-product of high winds or inclement weather, and a burst pipe may force you to shut off your water supply (it’s good to remind yourself where the stopcocks are in your property for both gas and water).
 A stand-by kit could contain candles and matches, bottled water, a wind-up torch, a camping stove with gas and a fully charged power pack.

 6. Double-check your roof: winter storms will quickly lift off loose tiles so check the condition of your roof and replace missing or damaged tiles as a matter of urgency.
 This will prevent leaks that, left unchecked, can quickly escalate into a major issue.

 If you’d like recommendations of local trades to use in Surrey, please contact Grosvenor Billinghurst.
-We also have a range of Surrey property for sale and homes to rent across the country too.
+We also have a range of Surrey property for sale and homes to rent across the county too.